tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2b-music_and_abstract_art-article-2.md

 ## Visualizing Racism: The Americans and Heretic

 What does racism look like?
-A couple of works in Modern Photography and Dance can answer that question quite well.
+A couple of works - one each in Modern Photography and Modern Dance - can answer that question quite well.

 Image: images/Robert_Frank-1958-The_Americans-cover.jpg
 Title and Attribution: Cover of The Americans - By Robert Frank, 1958.
 Fair use.